AmirAgassi/Blackstar/README.md

 # BlackStar
 BlackStar is a series of bypasses for all of Roblox's flags and checks, along with detailed and rigorous explanations to aid learning instead of spoonfeeding.

 The planned bypasses are being made for memcheck, retcheck, hookcheck, FindWindowA, disabling logs, heartbeat, and VEH.
 BlackStar is not going to be downloadable or compiled to be injected, to further avoid use without understanding.
 Obviously, any new checks will have to be added manually.
+Checks will be periodically added as I make them for other projects.

-~~BlackStar is auto-updating, only a very large and intentional Roblox update will break it.~~ ~~This is achieved by scanning Roblox's memory for arrays of bytes to locate addresses dynamically.
-Checks will be periodically added as I make them for other projects.~~
-I am too lazy to do that.
+~~BlackStar is auto-updating, only a very large and intentional Roblox update will break it.~~ ~~This is achieved by scanning Roblox's memory for arrays of bytes to locate addresses dynamically.~~ I am too lazy to do that.

 The project MUST be built in x86 due to raw x86 assembly.